 – Verticillium wilt – peonies wilt and die.

 – Thrips (tiny winged insects) and nematodes (worms) are aggressive pests.

 – ‘James Crawford Weguelin’ – large, carmine red flowers.

 This perennial is herbaceous or shrubby, and its blooming period is generous and lasts for all of spring.

-- Tree peonies have the disadvantage of growing more slowly than herbaceous peonies.
+- Tree peony has the disadvantage of growing more slowly than herbaceous peonies.

-- Herbaceous peonies die off completely in winter, and grow back in spring, whereas tree peonies keep their branches over the winter.
+- Herbaceous peony dies off completely in winter, and grows back in spring.
+Tree peonies keep their branches over the winter.
 They don’t grow much higher than than 6 ½ feet (2 meters) tall.

 Their flowers may be fragrant, and stand out forming an absolutely ravishing solitary round ball.

 Peonies are most commonly planted in perennial flower and shrub beds, along hedges or in secluded parts of the garden.